Isabella Giovinazzo: Career

 As a film student, she directed a number of short films.
 She co-wrote the documentary Chong's World with Ella Carey, and it was selected for inclusion in the St Kilda Film Festival.
 After the completion of her degree, when her attention turned more to acting, she wrote, produced, and played the lead role in the short film Swim that was also selected for inclusion in the St. Kilda Film Festival.
 It later screened at the Byron Bay Film Festival, and aired on the Australian television network SBS.

 In November 2013, it was announced that Giovinazzo had joined the cast of soap opera Home and Away as Phoebe Nicholson, marking her first major acting job.
 She relocated to Sydney for the role and began filming mid-2013, before making her first appearance in the November 2013 season finale.
 Her character is a singer/songwriter who leaves Melbourne when she learns her former boyfriend is putting on a music festival in the fictional town of Summer Bay.
 Giovinazzo decided to leave Home and Away to pursue new roles, and she made her final appearance in Home and Away on 11 May 2017.

 Following her departure from Home and Away, Giovinazzo was cast in the Network Ten drama Playing for Keeps.
 She played Jessie, a footballer's wife, who gave up her career in the sport to be a mother.
 Playing for Keeps was cancelled after two seasons.
 Giovinazzo played a supporting role in the 2020 web series Sex and Death, alongside writer and director Kathleen Lee.
 The series later aired on SBS Viceland.

 In 2021, Giovinazzo appeared in drama miniseries Lie With Me as Caroline Wilder.
 She also joined the cast of Neighbours in the recurring role of Felicity Higgins.
+The following year, she appeared in the web series Discontent, which follows five millennials who are linked through their phones and social media.
+Giovinazzo plays Apple.